eswlab/orphan-prediction/docs/source/3_DirInf.rst

 Direct Inference evidence-based predictions
 ======================================================================

-`See the scripts used for BRAKER here <https://github.com/eswlab/orphan-prediction/tree/master/scripts/DirectInf>`
+**See the scripts used for BRAKER `here`_.**

-**If you have difficulty to install any software for Direct inference prediction, we suggest you to download the singularity container for this step at [here](https://github.com/aseetharam/transcript-assemblers).
+**If you have difficulty to install any software for Direct inference prediction, we suggest you to download the `singularity container`_ for this step.
 This container includes all tools required to run the pipeline.**

-To use the container, add `singularity run --cleanenv evidence.sif` before the tools in each script.
+To use the container, add ``singularity run --cleanenv evidence.sif`` before the tools in each script.
 For example:

 .. code-block:: bash
     :linenos: